openfoodfacts/openfoodfacts-server/docs/index.md

 The documentation follows the [Diátaxis framework](https://diataxis.fr/).

-Pages title should start with:
+Page titles should start with:
 * *tutorial on* - tutorials aimed at learning
 * *how to…* - how to guides to reach a specific goal
 * *explain…* - explanation to understand a topic